 If you’re running low on snacks, diapers, or anything, you can purchase them – most buildings at the port have shops.

 Most families tend to head to beaches near the cruise ship on port days, as it’s just easy with small children.
-Our family doesn’t do full beach days, so we opted to actually explore…
+Our family doesn’t often do full beach days, so we opted to actually explore…

-I normally wouldn’t book a shore excursion as they are basically bus tours, but I wanted to make it easy when cruising with a toddler…
+I normally wouldn’t book a shore excursion, as they are basically bus tours, but I wanted to make it easy when cruising with a toddler…

-We had to plan our own excursions everywhere we go which was quite a hassle as we were going all over the Caribbean islands.
+We had to plan our own excursions everywhere we went which was quite a hassle as we were going all over the Caribbean islands.
 We rented a car in Grenada, booked a group (non-cruise affiliated) excursion via Viator in St Vincent and Dominica, and hired a private driver in Tobago.
-It worked out, but it involved a lot of planning and gave us flexibility we wouldn’t have had on cruise excursions.
-When kids wanted to, they napped in the car basically.

 Would we go on the cruise with a toddler or baby?

 Cruising is the easiest form of travel, but how easy it would be for you depends on the itinerary (and whether you want to go offshore to see the place) and the age of the kids.
-We wanted to see everything and the time is limited so we were exhausted by the end of it.
+We wanted to see everything and the time was limited so we were exhausted by the end of it.

-I would definitely go on a cruise with a baby, but only until about 18 months.
+I would definitely go on a cruise with a baby, but only until about 15 months.
 Then I would wait…

-Between 18 months and 3 years, it’s an awkward age when toddlers are more needy, complaining, and too bored with baby stuff in the nursery, but not old enough to join Kids Club – which basically leaves you with them 24/7 and you will undeniably miss out a lot of stuff.
+Between 18 months and 3 years, it’s an awkward age when toddlers are more needy, complaining, and too bored with baby stuff in the nursery, but not old enough to join the Kids Club – which basically leaves you with them 24/7 and you will undeniably miss out a lot of stuff.

 Both our kids were potty trained before 2, so we never encountered not being able to go to a pool, but if they weren’t it would be a deal breaker as my kids are obsessed with swimming.